sirarsalih/tinder-function-app/README.md

 ## How to generate a new Facebook token if it expires

-The app authenticates with Tinder using Facebook.
+The app authenticates with Tinder using a Facebook ID and token.
 If the Facebook token expires, there needs to be generated a new token, otherwise a <code>401 Unauthorized</code> is returned.

 Here are the steps for generating a new Facebook token: